ministryofjustice/prepare-a-case-for-sentence-design-history/app/posts/2022-08-11-redesigning-case-list-navigation.md

 Participants told us one of the reasons they value seeing cases in the past is because they assume the case result will be visible.

-This isn’t currently happening, so the perceived benefit is lower.
+This isn't currently happening, so the perceived benefit is lower.
 We have a piece of work on the backlog to display results in cases in the past which will increase the value of the past case navigation.